 Savannah Campaign – Marching to the Sea

-On February 1, 1865, Sherman embarked on a campaign through the Carolinas aiming to cut off supplies and reinforcements to Robert E. Lee’s Army of Northern Virginia facing Grant’s Army of the Potomac near Richmond, Virginia.
-Once again, Slocum’s forces served as the left-wing of Sherman’s army group.
+On February 1, 1865, Sherman embarked on a campaign through the Carolinas aiming to cut off supplies and reinforcements to Robert E. Lee’s Army of Northern Virginia facing Meade’s Army of the Potomac near Richmond, Virginia.
+Once again, Slocum’s forces served as the left wing of Sherman’s army group.

 Victory at Averasboro

-On March 16, 1865, Slocum’s men attacked General Joseph Johnston’s entrenched Rebels north of Averasboro, North Carolina.
-Slocum’s soldiers flanked the Confederates, forcing them to withdraw to a second defensive line.
+On March 16, 1865, Slocum’s men attacked General Joseph Johnston‘s entrenched Rebels north of Averasboro, North Carolina.
+During the Battle of Averasboro, Slocum’s soldiers flanked the Confederates, forcing them to withdraw to a second defensive line.
 The Grey Coats made a brief stand at the second line, before falling back to their third and final line of defense.
 Despite several Union assaults, the Confederates held their position until nightfall and withdrew to Bentonville under the cover of darkness.

 Battle of Bentonville

 By mid-March, Johnston had assembled an army of perhaps 21,000 soldiers at Bentonville.
-On March 19, 1865, Johnston made a stand, entrenching his army at Cole’s Plantation, blocking the road to Goldsboro.
+On March 19, 1865, the Confederate general made a stand, entrenching his army at Cole’s Plantation, and blocking the road to Goldsboro.
 Once again, Slocum’s wing was the target.
 That afternoon, Johnston launched an assault on the Federals, forcing them to fall back temporarily.
 By nightfall, Slocum’s men checked the Rebel advance, and the first day of fighting at the Battle of Bentonville ended in a stalemate.
-On the next day, Federal reinforcements arrived, and Slocum gradually pushed Johnston’s men back.
+On the next day, Union reinforcements arrived, and Slocum gradually pushed Johnston’s men back.
 Johnston held on until March 21, when he withdrew during the night.

 Army of Georgia Commander

 A few days after the Battle of Bentonville, Sherman contacted General Grant requesting that the army separate Slocum’s wing (the 14th and 20th Army Corps) from the Army of the Cumberland and designate them as the newly created Army of Georgia.
-On March 28, 1865, the War Department issued General Orders No. 51 granting Sherman’s request.
+On March 28, 1865, the War Department issued General Orders, No. 51, granting Sherman’s request.
 Under Slocum’s leadership, the Army of Georgia occupied Goldsborough and captured Raleigh in April.
-Slocum was also present on April 16, 1865, when Johnston surrendered the troops under his command to Sherman near Durham, North Carolina.
+Slocum was also present on April 16, 1865, when Johnston surrendered the troops under his command to Sherman at Bennett Place, near Durham, North Carolina.

 After Johnston’s surrender, Slocum led the Army of Georgia during the Grand Review of the Armies in the nation’s capital in May 1865.
 Afterward, he returned to New York on leave, before briefly commanding the Department of the Mississippi from June 29 to September 16, 1865.

-In 1894, Slocum contracted a case of pneumonia in early April.
-Slocum died of heart failure caused by his illness on April 14, 1894, at his home in Brooklyn.
-His remains were interred at Greenwood Cemetery in the same city.
+In early 1894, Slocum contracted a case of pneumonia and died of heart failure caused by his illness on April 14, at his home in Brooklyn.
+His remains were interred at Greenwood Cemetery in Brooklyn.